-When attendance falls below 95% - An initial letter will be sent to parents, alerting them to the fact that attendance has fallen below 95%.
+When attendance falls below 96% - An initial letter will be sent to parents, alerting them to the fact that attendance has fallen below 96%.
 The school will offer any support necessary to help improve attendance.
+A Parenting Contract may be invoked at this stage.

 When attendance falls below 90% - A letter will be sent to parents, alerting them to the fact that attendance has fallen below 90%.
 An initial conversation will take place between the school and the parent, ensuring that the parent is fully aware of the situation and the possible consequences of poor attendance.
 The school will support the parent to improve the child's attendance.
+A Parenting Contract may be invoked at this stage.

 When attendance remains persistently below 90% - A letter will be sent to parents, arranging a face to face meeting and parents will be supported by the school in order to improve the child's attendance.
-Parenting Contract may be applicable and invoked at this stage.
+A Parenting Contract will be invoked at this stage, unless there are exceptional reasons for absence.

 When attendance falls below 85% - Parents will be invited to a face to face meeting with the Attendance Manager and a DSL, where a Parenting Contract will be invoked and support will be put into place to ensure an improvement in attendance.
+The Education Inclusion & Partnership Team may be used to support families.

-When attendance remains persistently below 85% - It may be necessary to involve the Education Entitlement Service and legal proceedings may ensue.
+When attendance remains persistently below 85% - It may be necessary to involve the Education Inclusion and Partnership Team and legal proceedings may ensue.

 Each year the school is required to publish attendance data showing comparisons with national figures.
-This data will be published in the school brochure and the Governors Annual
+This data will be published on the school website and is always available upon request.

-Report to Parents.
 In addition, this report will also include the total number of school days lost to term-time holidays.